liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 By default, the following site templates are provided:

 - **Community Site:** Provides a preconfigured site for building online communities.
-The home of a *community site* provides message boards, search, a display of a poll and statistics of the activity of community members.
+The Home page of a *community site* provides message boards, search, a display of a poll and statistics of the activity of community members.
 The site will also be created with a page for a community calendar and a page for a wiki.

 - **Intranet Site:** Provides a preconfigured site for an intranet.
 The Home page displays the activities of the members of the site, search, a language